erhant/project-euler/ethernaut/20-Denial.md

 }
 ```

 We then set the withdrawal partner as this contract address, and we are done.
-Note that `call` can use at most 63/64 of the remaining gas.
+Note that `call` can use at most 63/64 of the remaining gas (see [EIP-150](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-150.md)).
 If 1/64 of the gas is enough to finish the rest of the stuff, you are good.
 To be safe though, just specify the amount of gas to forward.